Mount Nittany Middle SchoolWelcome to the Red Team!

 MNMS 8th Grade Back-To-School Night

-On Thursday, August 22, from 6:30-8:30 PM, you will have an opportunity to meet teachers and visit classrooms.
-During the evening, you may visit with team teachers and exploratory teachers in their classrooms and attend special sessions to help you prepare for a great school year.
-You will be receiving more detailed information about the evening from Mr. Ishler.
-We look forward to seeing you on August 22nd and are excited for a great 2019-2020 school year.
+On Wednesday, August 17, from 7:30-8:30 PM, you will have an opportunity to meet teachers and visit classrooms.
+During the evening, you may visit team teachers and exploratory teachers in their classrooms to help you prepare for a great school year.
+You will be receiving more information about the evening from Mr. Ishler.
+We look forward to seeing you on August 17th, and we look forward to being your teachers for the upcoming 2022-2023 school year.

 Eighth Grade is a Pivotal YearThe Red Team recognizes that eighth grade is the culminating year at Mount Nittany Middle School.
 Your child has changed in many ways since he/she entered sixth grade.
 The sixth and seventh grade years were building blocks in developing successful academic performance.
 During this school year, your child must learn to balance academic challenges, peer issues, extracurricular activities, and family responsibilities.
 Learning to maintain this balance is never easy.
 In fact, we believe that it is a life skill that requires dedication to responsible academic and social behavior.
 The rules we have established will not only facilitate the transition from middle school to high school, but they will also become tools that your child can use to achieve success in the future.
 Please review these rules with your child before the start of school.Red Team’s Steps To Success